gedw99/conduit-mono/README.md

 - all git commits are verified commits
 - all deployments are verified

-Its pretty easy..
+If you already have ssh keys setup, just move on to step 2.

 1. Ensure your ssh keys are setup on your laptop and in github.

-If you already have ssh keys setup, just move on to step 2.

 In the example below, "gedw99" with your github handle.